What is QA2L?

-I've tried other tools and they all have issues with dynamic sites using lots of AJAX and event tags.
-They're great for page-level content but can't even handle simple interactions or a form that has dynamic behavior.This is one of our great strengths.
-We built (and we constantly improve) our tool on the premise that it should support modern websites, and it should be able to do at least 99% of everything a normal user can do on a website.
+The way QA2L is set up to handle interactions or forms with dynamic behavior is one of our strongest features.
+We built (and continuously improve) our tool on the premise that it should support the most dynamic websites and single-page applications.
+It should be able to do everything a normal user can do on a website.

 Not only can you easily automate advanced interactions and form input, you also have intuitive ways to handle most common scenarios like changing elements in the same position, or form fields that require a unique username or email every time.

 Some of the sites I need to QA have lots of authenticated user content or include content from multiple domains via iFrames.
-Traditional tools have a hard time with those.
-Is QA2L better?Yes, unequivocally.
+Can QA2L help with those?

 Getting to authenticated content is especially easy.
 All you need to do is configure one task with a login sequence.
 You can then use that task as a precursor to multiple other tasks.
 If the login flow changes, you just need to update that one task.